 Concerns regarding the perception of a dog wearing a muzzle in public

 I wanted to cover this area as it does come up as an objection quite frequently and although I can understand the owner's thoughts on this, safety is always our primary concern.
 Once the dog is more settled and we feel that the muzzle can be removed, well, we can remove it, but doing so beforehand (or carrying it 'just in case') is not good enough and fails to fully recognise the need for the muzzle and the protection of other dogs and/or people.
-I recall a case whereby I advised a muzzle was to be worn by a Labrador at all times when in public and the owner decided that carrying it in case would be good enough.
-This dog went on to attack a smaller dog quite seriously and you can imagine the awkward conversation when this fact came to light!
+I recall a case whereby I advised a muzzle was to be worn by a Labrador at all times when in public as we worked on the dog's behaviour and the owner decided that carrying it 'in case' would be good enough.
+This dog went on to attack a smaller dog quite seriously and you can imagine the awkward conversation we had when this fact came to light!

 Placing a muzzle on a dog can offer numerous benefits as well as preventing the obvious, such as nips or bites.
 It will help give you space in public with a dog that is anxious around people or dogs for example.
 Very often when walking in public, you may find that people want to approach you and your dog and this (especially in the early stages of behaviour modification) can be a frustrating issue.
 I have also seen some dogs change from lunging and snapping at other dogs and or people, to being easier to manage and a little subdued once the muzzle is on.
 This calmer behaviour can often be a useful advantage as you start a programme in overcoming such behaviour in the longer term.